Skip to main content

 As managers of the tidal Thames our mission is to conserve and improve the river alongside its use as a thriving port and waterway.
 We are committed to sustainable development

-January 2024
+January 2025

 PDF Download

-As the statutory harbour authority, licensing authority and owner of the bed of the tidal Thames, the Port of London Authority (PLA) is committed to fostering the sustainable development and management of the estuary in accordance with the Government’s Marine Policy Statement and environmental duties under the Harbours Act 1964.
-We will minimise our environmental impact and deliver the PLA’s contributions to the Thames Vision.
-In doing so we will comply with environmental legislation and other relevant requirements in the pursuit of our activities and responsibilities.
+As the statutory harbour authority, licensing authority and owner of the bed of the tidal Thames, the Port of London Authority (PLA) is committed to fostering the sustainable development and management of the estuary in accordance with the Government's Marine Policy Statement, environmental duties under the Harbours Act 1964, and the principles outlined in the Port Marine Safety Code and its associated Guide to Good Practice.

+The PLA will communicate this environmental policy to all staff, contractors, suppliers and stakeholders.
+Provide guidance and appropriate training where necessary, and report on our environmental and sustainability performance frequently.
 In maintaining an Environmental Management System (EMS) under 14001:2015, we will continually improve, assess the impacts of our activities on the environment and monitor and audit their effectiveness.
+This policy was approved by the PLA Executive Committee in January 2025.

 Chief Executive